Revival (Light the Torch album)

 Revival is the third studio album from the American metal band Light the Torch and also their first studio album since changing their name from Devil You Know.

 The album sold around 5,000 copies in the United States in its first week of release.

 Revival is the only album to feature the drummer Mike Sciulara.

 Background

-The album was the first to be released following the bands name change due to legal issues surrounding former drummer John Sankey's departure from the band, and how the latter wanted to claim part copyright of the name.
+The album was the first to be released following the band's name change due to legal issues surrounding former drummer John Sankey's departure from the band, and how the latter wanted to claim part copyright of the name.
 Mike Sciulara then joined the band as their new drummer replacing Sankey.